KingPrice/Secure-File-Management-Application/README.md

 ## Functionality
 Verion 1.0.0

-So far only uses local connection on machine.
+Should only use local machine for connection

 IP: 127.0.0.1